NitishPuri/MLNDCapstone/capstone_report.md

 This model can also be improved by using data augmentation methods used in the following sections.

 #### Corrupt data
 during random visualization of the dataset i was able to find out a few samples that do not have a (nearly)perfect mask.
-These anomalies are mostly because of very thin apendages such as spoilers or antennas, regular patterns such as wheel spokes or translucent features such as glasses.
+These anomalies are mostly because of very thin appendages such as spoilers or antennas, regular patterns such as wheel spokes or translucent features such as glasses.
 These samples may cause issues, and we can try to improve the score by removing these samples from the train dataset.
 However, I have decided to not remove these samples and rely on data augmentation to provide regularization effects against these samples.
 ![alt](images/curroptedF.png)

 ### Algorithms and Techniques

 CNNs have been known to perform well for image recognition problems.
 The next step after classification is segmentation, which has its applications in autonomous driving, human-machine interaction, computational photography, image search engines, augmented reality and medical image diagnostics to name a few.
-A brief overview of various deep learning techniques is done [here](https://arxiv.org/pdf/1704.06857.pdf).
+A brief overview of various deep learning techniques is done [here][segmentation-review].
 The main idea behind these networks is to output spatial maps instead of classification scores.
 This is accomplished by replacing *fully connected* layers with *convolution* layer.
-Here is an illustration from one of the earlier works to use this technique, [Fully Convolution Networks for Semantic Segmentation](https://arxiv.org/abs/1411.4038).
+Here is an illustration from one of the earlier works to use this technique, [Fully Convolution Networks for Semantic Segmentation][sem-segment].
 ![alt](images/fcnSegment.png)

 Despite the power and flexibility of the FCN model, it still lacks various features which hinder its application to certain problems and situations: its inherent spatial invariance does not take into account useful global context information, no-instance awareness is present, efficiency is still far from real time execution at high resolutions, and it is not completely suited for unstructured data such as 3D point clouds or models.
 There have been various different approaches to address these issues, viz.
-[SegNet]() which uses Encoder-Decoder type network to output a high resolution map.
+[SegNet][segnet] which uses Encoder-Decoder type network to output a high resolution map.
 ![alt](images/segnet.png)

 These methods have received significant success since fine-grained or local information is crucial to achieve good pixel-level accuracy.
 However, it is also important to integrate information from the global context of the image to be able to resolve local ambiguities.
 Vanilla CNNs struggle to keep this balance, pooling layers being one of the sources that dispose of global context information.
 Many approaches have been taken to make Vanilla CNNs aware of the global information.
 One such approach is multi-scale aggregation[74].
 ![alt](images/multiscaleseg.png)

 Here, inputs at different scales is concatenated to output from convolution layers and fed further into the network.
 In this project we are going to use *u-net*, a variation of the above approach for training and inference.
-This model has been applied to [medical image segmentation])(https://arxiv.org/abs/1505.04597) on data with segmentation masks.
+This model has been applied to [medical image segmentation][unet] on data with segmentation masks.
 This is very similar to our problem and is a simplified version of the general problem of image segmentation and multiple instance learning with multiple(hundreds) classes.
 ![alt](images/unet.png)

 ### Benchmark